czosel/code-ballet/README.rst

 .. _`David McIver`: http://hypothesis.works

-So I decided to do a bi-weekly puzzle to flex our maths-muscles.
+So I decided to do a mothly-ish puzzle to flex our maths-muscles.
 It is like code-golf_, but with different goals:

 * Write a nice, easy to understand solution